KIT-IAI/ePowCoRe/documentation/source/platforms/geojson.rst

 GDF → GeoJSON
 -------------

-The GeoJSON export only consideres components on the top level of the ``DataStructure``.
+The GeoJSON export only consideres components on the top level of the ``CoreModel``.
 It does not traverse into subsystems.
 Furthermore, only components with available coordinates are exported.
 The only distinguishing factor between exported components is the number of coordinates: